 1These are not covered in this article.

 Note that some of the functionality described in this article is available only in LabVIEW 8.5 or later.
-For a list of new features in the latest version of LabVIEW, view the upgrade notes or visit http://www.ni.com/labview/whatsnew/upgrade.
+To learn about the new features in the latest version of LabVIEW, review What's New in LabVIEW?

 Managing Your Files in the Project Explorer

 There are two pages for viewing files in the LabVIEW Project: the Items page and the Files page.

 Figure 3 - The files page shows a filtered view of all items in the Project as they are located on disk and allows users to perform file operations such as copy and rename